eduardosvieira/coordenacao-facil/README.md

 # Easy Management
-A system for automating the processes of use of chairs, creation of study plans and certificate of monitoring.
+A system for automating the processes of use of abstracts, creation of study plans and certificate of monitoring.